benlug/multivariate_statistics_and_evaluation/README.md

-A summary with links to my projects related to data science and # Multivariate Statistics and Causal Inference

 Welcome to the repository for a graduate course on Multivariate Statistics and Causal Inference.
 This course includes scripts, exercise sheets, sample solutions, and datasets.

 ## Resources